 Department of Public Health was established in 1972, originally affiliated to the National Taiwan University Medical College, and in 1993 became independent and was named as the College of Public Health, National Taiwan University (NTU).
 With the joint efforts of our teachers and students, the College of Public Health passed the assessment by the Council on Education for Public Health (CEPH) in the United States in 2017, becoming the first place outside of North America to get the CEPH accredited college certification.
 This certification not only represents the recognition of the teaching quality of the College of Public Health by the international public health education academics, but also represents the determination of teachers and students of the school to improve international visibility and energy for international participation.

-School of Public Health currently has range of programs that include: bachelor's degree program, five graduate institutes (Institute of Epidemiology and Preventive Medicine, Institute of Environmental and Occupational Health Sciences, Institute of Food Safety and Health, Institute of Health Behaviors and Community Sciences, and Institute of Health Policy and Management) and two program courses (Master of Public Health Degree Program and Master of Global Health Degree Program).
-This department employs 52 full-time faculties and has an abundance of teaching resources.
+School of Public Health currently has range of programs that include: bachelor's degree program, six graduate institutes (Institute of Epidemiology and Preventive Medicine, Institute of Environmental and Occupational Health Sciences, Institute of Food Safety and Health, Institute of Health Behaviors and Community Sciences, Institute of Health Policy and Management, and Institute of Health Data Analytics and Statistics) and two program courses (Master of Public Health Degree Program and Master of Global Health Degree Program).
+This department employs over 60 faculties and has an abundance of teaching resources.